 Tapa cloth has also been referred to as ‘barkcloth’ because it is made from tree bark.
 We will take an easy leap and suggest — the cotton barkcloth fabric — vintage and new — that we very much know and love today took its name from the idea of tapa cloth… the nubbly feel of cotton barkcloth is kind of similar to that of tapa cloth.

-Mega thanks to Ebay seller almost_lono for allowing us to use his tapa cloth photos.
+Mega thanks to Ebay seller almost_lono for allowing us to show his tapa cloth photos (listing now gone).
 The photo of me holding the vintage tapa cloth at The Hukilau courtesy of photographer Nicole Carta from go11.com.